 Vouch is no longer funding loans.
 Find a lender like Vouch instead.

 Vouch was a San Francisco-based lender that allowed borrowers to bring on multiple cosigners to qualify for more competitive rates.
-But it stopped issuing loans in June 2016.
-It’s currently servicing loans that borrowers have already taken out.
+But it stopped issuing loans in June 2016 and is currently only servicing its old loans.

 - Loan amounts: $1,000 to $40,000